uoy-ads/ads-data-catalogue-docs/docs/Section-3_Time_period_When.md

 # When - The Time period tool

-The When tool consists of three different ways of selecting a time period of interest: a graphic where you can use the mouse to select the date range, a text entry box where you can specify start and end years, and a separate filter that uses named time periods as defined in [PeriodO](https://perio.do/en/).
+The When tool consists of two different ways of selecting a time period of interest: a graphic where you can use the mouse to select the date range and a text entry box where you can specify start and end years.

 ## The Time line